Roger Corman: Roger Corman Presents

+Other ventures

 Roger Corman's Cosmic Comics

 Corman operated a short-lived comic book imprint in 1995–1996 called Roger Corman's Cosmic Comics.
-It produced comics based on his films, written and drawn in a similar no-hold-barred style.
+It produced comics based on his films, written and drawn in a similar no-holds-barred style.
 Titles included Bram Stoker's Burial of the Rats, Caged Heat 3000, Death Race 2020, Welcome to The Little Shop of Horrors, and Rock & Roll High School — the latter featuring the Melvins (instead of the Ramones).
 Notable creators published by Cosmic Comics included Trevor Goring, James Kochalka, Jason Lutes, Pat Mills, Shane Oakley, Jerry Prosser, and J. R. Williams.
 The longest-running title was Death Race 2020, which lasted eight issues — but was left unfinished when the company closed down.

-Later career: Syfy Channel
+Syfy channel

-He continued to produce creature films, such as Raptor (2001, dir Jim Wynorski).
+Corman continued to produce creature films, such as Raptor (2001, dir Jim Wynorski).
 Dinocroc (2004), which aired on the Syfy cable television channel and was popular enough for two sequels, Supergator and Dinocroc vs. Supergator (2010), as well as a spin-off film, Dinoshark (2010).
 Supergator (2007) was turned down by the Syfy channel, but Corman made it anyway.

 Corman also continued to make action films: Escape from Afghanistan (2001) was a Russian film, Peshavar Waltz plus some additional footage; The Hunt for Eagle One (2006) and The Hunt for Eagle One: Crash Point (2006) were shot in the Philippines; Roger Corman's Operation Rogue (2014); Fist of the Dragon (2015).

-In 2006 Corman said he made 60% of his films overseas.
+In 2006, Corman said he made 60% of his films overseas.
 "These foreign countries are offering subsidies that are so great that not only I but many independent producers are moving overseas", he said.
 He sold the remake rights of Death Race 2000 to Universal, who made Death Race (2008) with Jason Statham, with Corman credited as executive producer.
 It led to two direct-to-video prequels and one direct-to-video sequel.

-In 2009, Corman produced and directed alongside director Joe Dante the web series "Splatter" for Netflix.
+In 2009, Corman produced and directed alongside director Joe Dante the web series Splatter for Netflix.
 The protagonist of the film is portrayed by Corey Feldman, and the story talks of the haunting tale of rock-and-roll legend Johnny Splatter.
 He also started contributing trailer commentaries to Dante's web series Trailers from Hell.
 In 2011, Corman cited James Cameron's Avatar (2009) and Christopher Nolan's Inception (2010) as examples of "great imagination and originality".

 By now, the SyFy channel was Corman's leading market.
 For them, he made Sharktopus (2010) and Piranhaconda (2012).
 Corman produced the 2017 film Death Race 2050, a sequel to the 1975 film Death Race 2000.
 It was made with Universal, Corman's first film with a major studio in more than two decades.